 Chores I don’t have my 5 year old do

-There are a few things I’ve seen people recommend that I don’t ask of my kids.
+There are a few things I’ve seen people recommend that I don’t ask my 5 year old to do.
 They include:

-First things to teach your kids to do themselves
+Things to teach your kids to do for themselves as soon as you possibly can

 I get so overwhelmed hearing the phrase “mom I need” SO many times a day.
 Usually it’s a sign I need more sleep, some alone time, need to say “not now” more, or just teach them to do it!
 If you feel overwhelmed, read 8 things I’ve stopped doing to be a less busy mom.